Double X Point (XX-Point) Magic

 However, it is totally fine to play 2 Maze of Ith for 2 points in one deck and to play 2 Maze of Ith for 2 points in the other deck.

-• For our event, unless otherwise specified, we’ll be using whatever the current point list is for X-Point.
-Typically, their committee makes point changes at the end of each calendar year, so be on the look out for the 2026 points list, by which we’ll be abiding.
+For our event, unless otherwise specified, we’ll be using whatever the current point list is for X-Point.
+The X-Point committee updated their point list for 2026 on December 31, 2025.
+This is the ruleset by which we’ll be abiding.
+You can find the current X-Point list below.

 For this event, we may charge a higher entry fee for players who want to play proxies.
 100% of proceeds after we cover costs are donated to charity, so if you’d like to play proxies, you’ll need to make a larger charitable donation.